karimodm/ssh-mcp/README.md

 ### Tools

-- `exec`: Execute a shell command on the remote server
+- `exec`: Execute a shell command on a remote server
   - **Parameters:**
     - `command` (required): Shell command to execute on the remote SSH server
+    - `host`: Remote hostname or IP.
+Required unless provided via `--host` CLI default.
+    - `port`: SSH port (default: 22 if neither tool input nor CLI default specified).
+    - `username`: SSH username.
+Required unless provided via `--user` CLI default.
+    - `password`: SSH password when using password authentication.
+    - `privateKey`: PEM-encoded private key contents (preferred when the LLM already has the key material).
+    - `privateKeyPath`: Path on the MCP server machine to a PEM-encoded private key (useful when the key resides locally alongside the server).
+    - `passphrase`: Passphrase for the provided private key, if needed.
+    - `agent`: Path to an SSH agent socket (for example the value of `SSH_AUTH_SOCK`) to authenticate using keys already loaded in the agent.
+    - `timeoutMs`: Override the per-command execution timeout in milliseconds (falls back to CLI `--timeout` or the 60000ms default).
+    - `reuseConnection`: Boolean flag (default `true`) to control whether the MCP server reuses a pooled SSH connection for the same host/user credentials.
   - **Timeout Configuration:**
-    - Timeout is configured via command line argument `--timeout` (in milliseconds)
+    - Timeout is configured via command line argument `--timeout` (in milliseconds) and can be overridden per call via `timeoutMs`.
     - Default timeout: 60000ms (1 minute)
     - When a command times out, the server automatically attempts to abort the running process before closing the connection
   - **Max Command Length Configuration:**